 Data collected by the HSE show that up to 35,000 accident involving children occur during school hours and whilst they are on the school premises.
 Many of these accidents are due to a slip, trip or fall.
 When making personal injury claims, people often presume that it must be for an adult and forget that children can also claim for personal injury.

 Children can be involved in numerous different types of accidents that may result in them becoming injured and a fair proportion of these will be due to someone else’s negligence.
-Many of the accidents are similar to those an adult may be involved.
-Some examples of a child accident are:
+Many of the accidents are similar to those an adult may be involved in.
+Some grounds for child accident claims could include:

 - Indoor playground accident – Indoor soft play areas are very common in the UK and are legally bound to have relevant and adequate health and safety policies in place.